Irene-nandy/Pitch/README.md

 * As a user, I would like to view the different categories. category
 ## Expected Inputs
-Display pitches
+* Display pitches
-Click on the upvote or downvote
+* Click on the upvote or downvote
-Click on sign up
+* Click on sign up
-Sign in
+* Sign in
-Textfield area
-Edit the bio

 ## Expected Outputs
+* Pitches other people have posted.
+* downvote or upvote.
+* leave your comment
-pitches other people have posted. downvote or upvote. leave a comment receive a welcoming email once I sign up comment on the different pitches and leave feedback submit a pitch in any category view the different categories.
+* receive a welcoming email once I sign up
+* comment on the different pitches and leave feedback
+* submit a pitch in any category
+* view the different categories.
 ## Technologies Used
 * Python3.6
 * Boostrap Flask